vdefont/network-mapper/README.md

 # network-mapper

-Steps to set up the network mapper tool:
+Steps to set up NetworkMapper tool:

 1. Set up a MySQL server
 2. Install NodeJS, pull from github, and run